David-Parry/lambda-farm/README.md

 # Lambda Farm

-Collection of AWS Lambda functions (Java 21) for various use cases.
+Collection of AWS Lambda functions (Java 25) for various use cases for Demo only.

 ## Lambda Functions